billaGitHub2016/wal0/README.md

 ## Stay Ahead

-Star Compoder on GitHub to receive notifications about new versions immediately.
+Star Wal0 on GitHub to receive notifications about new versions immediately.

 ![compoder-star](./assets/star.gif)